 Before an order is processed, the social services department will need to issue papers stating their case to the court.
 When you receive a copy of these papers, please contact us immediately.
 The sooner we are involved, the sooner we can help.
 You will be entitled to Legal Aid no matter what your financial position is.

 The initial court hearing will result in several outcomes.
 These could include the granting of a temporary care order, decisions about where the child should live until a further or final hearing and the level of contact that you may have with the child during this time.

 For any instance relating to your children and the law, please contact us for an initial consultation with a member of our specialist Child Care team.
-Initial discussions are FREE of charge and in strict confidence.
+Many people in these circumstance will be eligible for Legal Aid.